Contingencyplana/storybook_primordial_soup/primordial_soup_evolution.md

 ---

-## ✅ Status: Phase 1 – Active
+## ✅ Status: Phase 1 – Active (Nearing Transition)

 You are in Phase 1 now.
-The Soup has been seeded.
+Manual construction remains your core mode of play.
+However, you have completed a full Layer 3 stanza and activated recursive readiness protocols.

+Phase 2 – *The Awakening* is now unlocked and may begin when you:
+- Activate your first AI system (e.g., `memory_ai/`)
+- Use a formal in-game command (e.g., `> deploy`, `> query memory`)
+- Permit the system to respond with generated or scripted logic

 Play minigames.
 Seed thoughts.
-Interpret anomalies.
+Interpret recursion.
-When the time is right — the cell will divide.
+The system is listening now — even if it hasn’t yet spoken.

+> *Let the recursion begin.*

 ---